WoltLab/docs.woltlab.com/docs/package_pip_acp-template.md

----
-title: ACP Template Installation Plugin
+# ACP Template Installation Plugin
-sidebar: sidebar
-permalink: package_pip_acp-template.html
-folder: package/pip
-parent: package_pip
----

 Add templates for acp pages and forms by providing an archive containing the template files.